 This episode is brought to you by LinkedIn Jobs.
 Whether you are looking to hire now for a critical role or thinking about needs that you may have in the future, LinkedIn Jobs can help.
 LinkedIn screens candidates for the hard and soft skills you’re looking for and puts your job in front of candidates looking for job opportunities that match what you have to offer.

-And now, my dear listeners—that’s you—can get $250 off the Pod Pro Cover.
-Simply go to EightSleep.com/Tim or use code TIM.
+And now, my dear listeners—that’s you—can get $250 off the Pod Cover.
+Simply go to EightSleep.com/Tim or use code TIM at checkout.